bigpresh/dotfiles/README.md

   git clone https://github.com/bigpresh/dotfiles.git

-Then run `~/dotfiles/setup.sh` to symlink stuff into place, and all is good;
-I can then pull changes as and when desired.
+Then cd into `~/dotfiles` and run `./setup` to configure - creating appropriate symlinks etc, and also setting the fetch URL to use the https:// URL so it can be updated via the cronjob which the setup script automatically adds.

-It's a public repository partly so that I can access it without authentication, so I can have a cron job that regularly does a `git pull` to keep up to date, but mostly in case anything in here is useful to others.
+It's a public repository partly so that I can access it without authentication, so the cron job to auto-update works without authentication complexity, but mostly in case anything in here is useful to others.

 If you do find anything here useful, feel free to use it!
-Feel free also to drop me a mail and let me know that it was helpful to you - if you want to!
+Feel free also to drop me a mail and let me know that it was helpful to you - it'd be lovely to hear if any of it has helped anyone else.

 Everything here in this repository, unless noted otherwise, can be considered to be released under the terms of the WTFPL.